 Photography: Brian Grech

 Rebekah’s restaurant, housed in an iconic Mellieha farmhouse, passed on to new management in late 2019.
-Sadly, as we all know, COVID-19 happened right after then, which means I only got to enjoy the new management’s hospitality for the first time yesterday.
+Sadly, as we all know, COVID-19 happened right after then, which means I only got to enjoy the new management’s hospitality for the first time recently.

 Chef patron Andrew Vella, together with his wife Julie, has gathered together a team of respected names in the industry, including head chef Isaac Sciberras.